Emanem/shared_mutex/README.md

 # shared_mutex
 A C++11 shared mutex with high emphasis on performance.

-Please note this is a template library (released under LGPLv3) hence the main itself it's simply a test to show the performance against a `std::mutex`; the current version compiles on Linux, still it should be easy to adapt to Windows or other architectures.
+Please note this is a template library (released under LGPLv3) hence the main itself is simply a test to show the performance against a `std::mutex`; the current version compiles on Linux, still it should be easy to adapt to Windows or other architectures.

 ## Building
 Simply invoke `make` (`make release` for optimized build) and the main should compile.

 ## Running
 The main is a simple test for performance.
-What is does is sharing two `size_t` varaibles and then increment them from one thread evey *w_freq* loops and just reading both of them from other threads.
+What is does is sharing two `size_t` variables and then increment them from one thread evey *w_freq* loops and just reading both of them from other threads.
 This is to reproduce the test case of *many R/O - less R/W*, where this kind of `ema::shared_mutex` excels.

 Output is going to be a sort-of-table showing the performance of the benchmark.
 As example